SimonCW/ollama-rag-rs/DESIGN_DOC.md

 ### Goals

-- Showcase capability to build LLM-RAG application on custom data with local OSS model (flexibility to change models)
 - Local first!
 This should be easily installable and runnable on a laptop.
 I have a Mac so that's my primary target.
 We'll see about windows afterwards
-- Showcase usefulness of Rust to reduce runtime errors and high performance (And it's not that hard!)
+- Evaluate Rust for Applications that are on the intersection of MacOS/Windows Software and AI
-- Gain experience with a specific vector database
+- Gain experience towards edge computing cases, e.g. can this run on a car or factory robot?
+- Demonstrate capability to run privacy-first OSS models on own data

 ### Non-Goals

+- Production-ready software.
+Although, I'll explore some Rust libraries for logging, testing, etc
 - Fits-all use cases RAG application.
-Most RAG applications can be compared to search / recommendation problems: they need some use-case-specific tuning and logic
-- Show that RAG applications are more than just LLM on top of vector search.
-For the problem domain additional filtering, search, ranking might be necessary ([paper with nice graphic](https://arxiv.org/abs/2312.10997v1), [hn comments](https://news.ycombinator.com/item?id=39000241&utm_source=pocket_saves))
+For each the problem domain additional filtering, search, ranking might be necessary ([paper with nice graphic](https://arxiv.org/abs/2312.10997v1), [hn comments](https://news.ycombinator.com/item?id=39000241&utm_source=pocket_saves))